 const results = await EmailTester.test(template, {

-clients: ['gmail', 'outlook2019', 'apple-mail', 'outlook-mobile'],
+clients: ['gmail', 'outlook2019', 'apple-mail', 'outlook-mobile', 'new-outlook'],

 checks: ['css-support', 'responsive', 'accessibility']